Quick Start

 description: Customer email address.At startup, the agent runs YAML lint, DB ping, and SQL EXPLAIN verification.
 If startup validation fails, DB-specific detail and SQL text are not written to stderr; detail is written to onprest-agent.log next to the agent binary.

-6. Start Gateway And Agent
+6. Start Gateway and Agent

 Start the gateway.